Emergency!: Cast

 The role of Dixie McCall was originally written as a love interest for Fuller's character, Dr. Kelly Brackett, though the on-screen romance between Brackett and McCall was gradually downplayed and eventually ignored over the course of the series; this was explained by Brackett's and McCall's romance not having worked out.

+Tim Donnelly and Marco Lopez were hired because Webb and Cinader were very familiar with their work on Dragnet 1967 and Adam-12, where they both appeared in various supporting and featured roles.
+Lopez was Webb's stand in on Dragnet 1967.